-197. As a consequence of Canada's conduct, acts, and omissions, as set out in this claim, provincial and territorial health insurers have incurred expenses in relation to the provision of health care services to the Plaintiffs and other Class Members.
+169. As a consequence of Canada's conduct, as set out in this claim, provincial and territorial health insurers have incurred expenses in relation to the provision of health care services to the Plaintiffs and other Class Members.
 Pursuant to provincial and territorial health care costs recovery legislation, health insurers have statutory rights of action in respect of these costs, and are entitled to be compensated for their losses.